-The principal of and interest due on the Refunded Bonds are to be paid on the scheduled interest payment dates and the respective redemption dates of such Refunded Bonds, from funds to be deposited pursuant to a certain escrow agreement (the "Escrow Agreement") between DART and Amegy Bank National Association, as escrow agent (the "Escrow Agent").
-Concurrently with the initial delivery of the Bonds against payment therefor, we will deposit a portion of the proceeds of the Bonds, together with certain other funds of DART, if any, into a special escrow fund (the "Escrow Fund") to be held by the Escrow Agent pursuant to the terms and provisions of the Escrow Agreement in the amount necessary to pay interest on the respective interest payment dates and to accomplish the discharge and final payment of the Refunded Bonds on their respective redemption dates.
-Amounts on deposit in the Escrow Fund will be used to purchase direct obligations of the United States of America (the "Federal Securities").
+The principal of and interest due on the Refunded Bonds are to be paid on the scheduled interest payment dates and the respective redemption dates of such Refunded Bonds, from funds to be deposited pursuant to a certain escrow agreement (the "Escrow Agreement") between DART and Amegy Bank, a division of ZB National Association, as escrow agent (the "Escrow Agent").
+Concurrently with the initial delivery of the Bonds against payment therefor, we will deposit a portion of the proceeds of the Bonds, together with certain other funds of DART, if any, into a special escrow fund (the "Escrow Fund") to be held by the Escrow Agent pursuant to the terms and provisions of the Escrow Agreement in the amount necessary to pay interest on the respective redemption dates.
+Amounts on deposit in the Escrow Fund will be used to purchase direct obligations of the United States of America and other securities authorized by State law and the Master Debt Resolution (the "Federal Securities").
 The amount deposited to the Escrow Fund, together with investment earnings thereon, is irrevocably pledged to the payment of the principal of and interest on the Refunded Bonds and is not available to pay debt service on the Bonds or on any other obligations of DART.

-Grant Thornton LLP, a firm of certified public accountants (the "Verification Agent"), will verify at the time of delivery of the Bonds to the Underwriters that the Federal Securities will mature and pay interest in such amounts which, together with uninvested funds, if any, in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Refunded Bonds and the computations of yield used to support the opinion of Co-Bond Counsel that interest on the Bonds will be excluded from gross income for federal income tax purposes and will issue a report to this effect (the "Verification Report").
-The Verification Report will be relied upon by Co-Bond Counsel in rendering their opinions with respect to the tax-exemption of interest on the Bonds and with respect to the defeasance of the Refunded Bonds.
+Grant Thornton LLP, a firm of certified public accountants (the "Verification Agent"), will verify at the time of delivery of the Bonds to the Underwriters that the Federal Securities will mature and pay interest in such amounts which, together with uninvested funds, if any, in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Refunded Bonds and with respect to the 2016A Bonds the computations of yield used to support the opinion of Co-Bond Counsel that interest on the 2016A Bonds will be excluded from gross income for federal income tax purposes and will issue a report to this effect (the "Verification Report").
+The Verification Report will be relied upon by Co-Bond Counsel in rendering their opinions with respect to the tax-exemption of interest on the 2016A Bonds and with respect to the defeasance of the Refunded Bonds.
 See "VERIFICATION OF ARITHMETICAL AND MATHEMATICAL COMPUTATIONS" herein.